-Of all the recipes I’ve posted on this site, my mom’s Pumpkin Bread is probably the most popular.
+Of all the recipes I’ve posted on this site, my mom’s Pumpkin Bread is one of the most popular.
 So many of you have emailed to tell me you love it, and it even made its way to Germany, where one of my readers (hi, Tamyla!) baked it for her kids’ teachers, who all raved and asked for the recipe.
 That’s what I love about sharing on this blog: a half-century old clipping from my mother’s recipe box made it all the way across the ocean, and is now being made in kitchens all over the world.
-How cool is that?

 Anyway, since pumpkin bread is also my all-time most requested at home, I thought I’d reinvent the recipe as muffins this year.

-Just like the loaves, these muffins are tender and cakey with bold pumpkin flavor.
-As they bake in the oven, they’ll fill your home with the inviting aromas of cinnamon, nutmeg and cloves.
+Just like the loaves, the muffins are tender and cakey with bold pumpkin flavor.
+As they bake in the oven, they fill your home with the inviting aromas of cinnamon, nutmeg and cloves.

-Of course, I couldn’t resist adding a crunchy nut topping.
-It’s a simple mix of butter, flour, pecans, cinnamon and demerara sugar (which is just raw cane sugar — the stuff in the brown packets at Starbucks).
+The crunchy nut topping is a simple mix of butter, flour, pecans, cinnamon and demerara sugar (which is just raw cane sugar — the stuff in the brown packets at Starbucks).
 Raw sugar doesn’t dissolve like regular sugar, so the large crystals retain their crunch when baked.
-I was able to find it at my regular supermarket but if not, you can always get it at Whole Foods or just grab a handful the next time you get coffee :)
+Most supermarkets carry it but if not, you can always find it at Whole Foods (or just grab a handful the next time you get coffee).

 For what it’s worth, my family voted these muffins even better than plain pumpkin bread, and that’s saying a lot.
-Enjoy and Happy Halloween!
+Enjoy!